mehr-licht/A3S1LTW/readme.md

         Use of Prepared Statements and use of Stored Procedures to make queries to the database

-        All inputs are filtred in regex expressionas, php fuctions or java fuctions to deleted the scripts caracteres.
+        All inputs are filtred in regex expressionas, php fuctions or java fuctions to delete the scripts caracteres.
 For example, in php we use trim() and strip_tags().

 ### Extra requirements